 This rather special jam has been selling at the Mandarin Oriental cake shop for over 30 years.
 Of course, the recipe is a well guarded secret.
 It’s quite pricey, but makes the perfect bijou luxury gift for a glamorous friend or perhaps to curry favour with someone you want to impress.

 If you want to try this homegrown delight before you buy, why not make a reservation for afternoon tea and scones?

 Visit The Mandarin Cake Shop at 5 Connaught Road, Central +852 2525 4008

 This is a crowd-pleaser.
 Who doesn’t like an interesting craft beer, brewed with care?

 Craft Beer is having a big moment in Hong Kong.
 A number of homegrown microbreweries have mushroomed across the city and produce some excellent homegrown beers.
-After a recent visit, our current favourite is Tai Wai Beer, but you can take your pick or buy a selection.

 Our favourite brewery tour is at the Lovecraft Brewery in Tsing Yi.
 This state of the art facility is run by Master Brewer, Perry, their range includes the award winning Smoked Doppelbock.
 Their gothic styling including their awesome tasting room, is also a great gift or trip for Halloween.

 Please be sure to check customs regulations with regard to bringing in any foodstuffs or alcoholic beverages as souvenirs.
 We really don’t want you to get into trouble.